jackmulligan-ire/altas/README.md

 ### Scraping channels

-To scrape the channels in `channel-sample.csv`, run the following command from the top-level directory:

-`python -m altas scrape_channel_pages`
+To scrape the channels in `channel-sample.csv`, run the following command from the top-level directory: `python -m altas scrape_channel_pages`

 This command will scrape all channels that have no entry for date_scraped in `channel-sample.csv` .
-This creates a `data\channel-data.csv` file with the following schema: `id,title,date(YYYY-MM-DD),length(H:MM:SS),views,channel_name`.
+This creates a `data\channel-data.csv` file with the following schema:

+`id,title,date(YYYY-MM-DD),length(H:MM:SS),views,channel_name`

 The file is created new only if it's not present in the data folder, with subsequent command calls appending to the existing `video-page-data.csv` file.

 Once a channel has been scraped, the current date is entered under the `date_scraped` column of the `channel-sample.csv` file.
 This will prevent the channel from being scraped again if the command is run again.
 The timestamp can simply be removed from the `channel-sample.csv` file to perform a second scraping.
 Each `id` within `video-page-data.csv` must be unique, preventing the same video from a channel being scraped more than once.

 ### Scraping videos

-To the scrape each video page in `channel-data.csv`, run the following command from the top-level directory:

-`python -m altas scrape_video_pages`
+To the scrape each video page in `channel-data.csv`, run the following command from the top-level directory: `python -m altas scrape_video_pages`

-This command will create a `data\video-page-data.csv` with the following schema: `id,video_url,title,date,channel,description,category,hashtags`.
+This command will create a `data\video-page-data.csv` with the following schema:

+`id,video_url,title,date,channel,description,category,hashtags`

 The file is created new only if it's not present in the data folder, with subsequent command calls appending to the existing `video-page-data.csv` file.
 Each `id` within `video-page-data.csv` must be unique, preventing the same video page from being scraped more than once.

 ### Transcribing videos

-To create a transcription of a video, run the following command from the top-level directory:

-`python -m altas transcribe_videos`
+To create a transcription of a video, run the following command from the top-level directory: `python -m altas transcribe_videos`

-When this command is run for the first time, it will create a `data\video-transcription-data.csv` file with the following schema: `id,transcript`.
+When this command is run for the first time, it will create a `data\video-transcription-data.csv` file with the following schema:

+`id,transcript`

 The file is created only if it's not present in the data folder, with subsequents command calls appending to the existing `video-transcription-data.csv` file.
 Each id within `video-transcription-data.csv` must be unique, preventing the same video file from being transcribed more than once.

-### Running the pipeline end to end.
+### Running the pipeline end to end

 It's also possible to run through each of the three stages as a pipeline.
 Simply enter the desired channel ids into the `channel-sample.csv` file, then run `bash run-pipeline.sh` from the top-level directory.
 For a channel or channels with longer video histories, this will take a long time to run to completion.

-### Joining the three data tables together.
+### Joining the three data tables together

 The three data tables, `channel-data.csv`, `video-page-data.csv` and `video-transcription-data.csv` all share a common feature in `id`.
 The `id` feature is also unique for each table, serving as a primary key.
 This allows the three tables to be easily joined together, allowing for a complete picture of the metadata associated with each video to be constructed for analysis purposes.